 Director of the Social Skills Training Project, NJ Lic# 3314

 Jed Baker, Ph.D. is the director of the Social Skills Training Project, a private organization serving individuals with autism and social communication problems.
 He is on the professional advisory board of Autism Today, ASPEN, ANSWER, YAI, the Kelberman Center and several other autism organizations.
 In addition, he writes, lectures, and provides training internationally on the topic of social skills training and managing challenging behaviors.
-He is an award winning author of five books, including Social Skills Training for Children and Adolescents with Aspergers Syndrome and Social Communication Problems; Preparing for Life: The Complete Handbook for the Transition to Adulthood for Those with Autism and Aspergers Syndrome; The Social Skills Picture Book; The Social Skills Picture Book for High School and Beyond; and No More Meltdowns: Positive Strategies for Managing and Preventing Out-of-Control Behavior.
+He is an award winning author of nine books, including Overcoming Anxiety in Children and Teens; School Shadow Guidelines; No More Victims; No More Meltdowns; Social Skills Training for Children and Adolescents with Aspergers Syndrome and Social Communication Problems; Preparing for Life: The Complete Handbook for the Transition to Adulthood for Those with Autism and Aspergers Syndrome; The Social Skills Picture Book; and The Social Skills Picture Book for High School and Beyond.
 His work has also been featured on ABC World News, Nightline, the CBS Early Show, and the Discovery Health Channel.

 Lauren Arlen, LSW, BCaBA